ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkMemoryMapFlagBits.md

 ## <a href="#_description" class="anchor"></a>Description

-- `VK_MEMORY_MAP_PLACED_BIT_EXT` requests that the implementation place the memory map at the virtual address specified by the client via [VkMemoryMapPlacedInfoEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkMemoryMapPlacedInfoEXT.html)::`pPlacedAddress`, replacing any existing mapping at that address.
+- `VK_MEMORY_MAP_PLACED_BIT_EXT` requests that the implementation place the memory map at the virtual address specified by the application via [VkMemoryMapPlacedInfoEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkMemoryMapPlacedInfoEXT.html)::`pPlacedAddress`, replacing any existing mapping at that address.
 This flag **must** not be used with [vkMapMemory](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkMapMemory.html) as there is no way to